fabriba/compliance_manager/README.md

 - **`condition`**: A list of conditions.
 Supports `expected_state`, `expected_numeric`, `value_template`, and logical operators (`and`, `or`, `not`).
 - **`grace_period`**: Duration before a violation triggers the sensor.
 Accepts `HH:MM:SS` string or dictionary format.
 - **`group_grace`**: If `true`, the grace period is shared across all entities in the rule (relay logic). default is false.
+- **`allowed_violations`**: numberic: will only trigger a problem if more than x violations are found (eg: at least 2 windows are open) ; a negative number (eg: -2) can be used to indicate more than "all but 2" (eg: at least 2 entities must be compliant >> tollerate  violations unless there's less than 2 compliant entities)
 - **`severity`**: Can be a string (`critical`, `problem`, `warning`, `unusual`, `info`) or a custom dict `{level: X, label: "Name"}`.
 ** allow_unavailable**: false by default, should be self explanatory (applies to attribute instead of state if attribute is passed)
 ** allow_unknown**: false by default, should be self explanatory (applies to attribute instead of state if attribute is passed)